Diverticulitis usually affects the large intestine (colon).

 Colonoscopy after episode has ended

 If a doctor knows that the person already has diverticulosis Diverticulosis of the Large Intestine Diverticulosis is the presence of one or more balloon-like sacs (diverticula), usually in the large intestine (colon).
 The cause of diverticulosis is unknown but may be related to diet, a sedentary... read more , a diverticulitis diagnosis may be based almost entirely on the symptoms.
 However, many other conditions involving the large intestine and other organs in the abdomen and pelvis can cause symptoms similar to diverticulitis, including appendicitis Diagnosis Appendicitis is inflammation and infection of the appendix.
 Often a blockage inside the appendix causes the appendix to become inflamed and infected.
 Abdominal pain, nausea, and fever are common... read more , colon cancer Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
-Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more or ovarian cancer Diagnosis Ovarian cancer, which typically starts on the surface of the ovaries, is not usually diagnosed until it is advanced.
-Ovarian cancer may not cause symptoms until it is large or has spread.
-If... read more , an abscess Diagnosis An abscess is a pocket of pus, usually caused by a bacterial infection.
+Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more or ovarian cancer Diagnosis Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more , an abscess Diagnosis An abscess is a pocket of pus, usually caused by a bacterial infection.
 Most people have constant abdominal pain and a fever.
-Computed tomography or another imaging test can distinguish an abscess... read more , and noncancerous (benign) growths on the wall of the uterus (uterine fibroids Diagnosis A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
-It is located in the uterus.
-Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more ).
+Computed tomography or another imaging test can distinguish an abscess... read more not related to diverticulitis, and noncancerous (benign) growths on the wall of the uterus (uterine fibroids Diagnosis A fibroid is a noncancerous tumor of the uterus that is composed of muscle and fibrous tissue.
+Uterine fibroids are very common, occurring in approximately 70% of White women and 80% of Black... read more ).

-A CT Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more scan of the abdomen and pelvis may be helpful in determining that the problem is diverticulitis and not appendicitis or another diagnosis.
-Magnetic resonance imaging Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (MRI) is an alternative test for pregnant women or young people.
+A CT scan Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+In modern scanners, the x-ray detector usually... read more of the abdomen and pelvis may be helpful in determining that the problem is diverticulitis and not appendicitis or another diagnosis.
+Magnetic resonance imaging Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT) and magnetic resonance imaging (MRI) scans are good tests for assessing the size and location of abdominal organs.
+Additionally, cancerous (malignant) or noncancerous... read more (MRI) is an alternative test for pregnant women or young people.

 Once inflammation has subsided or the infection has been treated, a doctor may do a colonoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (an examination of the large intestine using a flexible viewing tube) to rule out colon cancer.
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more (an examination of the large intestine using a flexible viewing tube) to rule out colon cancer.
 The colonoscopy may be done if people have complications (such as a perforation or abscess) or if they have risk factors for cancer (such as narrowed stool, bleeding, anemia, weight loss, or a family history of colon cancer).
 Colonoscopy usually needs to be delayed for 1 to 3 months after treatment because it can damage or rupture an inflamed intestine.
 Exploratory surgery is rarely needed to confirm the diagnosis.

 For severe diverticulitis, no food or fluids by mouth and antibiotics

 Severe diverticulitis requires different treatment.
-People who have severe symptoms, such as abdominal pain, body temperature above 101° F (38.3° C), poor response to oral antibiotics, and other evidence of serious infection or complications, are hospitalized.
+People who have severe symptoms, such as abdominal pain, body temperature above 101° F (38.3° C), and other evidence of serious infection or complications, are hospitalized.
 In the hospital, people are given fluids and antibiotics by vein (intravenously), kept on bed rest, and given nothing by mouth until the symptoms subside.
+People stay in the hospital until their symptoms go away.
+They can then eat soft foods.
+Once the episode has ended, people can eat high-fiber foods.
+To decrease the risk of recurrence, people should avoid using nonsteroidal anti-inflammatory drugs (NSAIDs).

-For some people, including those who have small abscesses, antibiotics and rest are all that are needed to treat severe diverticulitis.
+For some people, including those who have small abscesses, rest and sometimes antibiotics are all that are needed to treat severe diverticulitis.

 Drainage for abscesses